Materiality (Important Challenges)

 In fiscal 2016, the Mitsubishi Electric Group identified materiality and initiatives in response to today’s social trends and business environment, as required by the fourth edition of the Global Reporting Initiative (GRI) Guidelines.

-Candidate materiality (357 issues) were identified based on ISO26000,*1 the GRI Standards,*2 the SASB standards,*3 and the Sustainable Development Goals (SDGs).
+Candidate materiality issues (important challenges) were identified and shortlisted based on ISO26000,*1 the GRI Standards,*2 the SASB standards,*3 and the Sustainable Development Goals (SDGs).

 - 1 Guidelines concerning social responsibility issued by the International Organization for Standardization (ISO)

-- 2 International standards for sustainability reporting issued by the international NGO, Global Reporting Initiative (GRI)
+- 2 International standards for sustainability reporting issued by Global Reporting Initiative (GRI), international NGO.

 - 3 Information disclosure rules concerning the environment, society, and governance (ESG) created by the Sustainability Accounting Standards Board (SASB), a non-profit organization in the U.S.

-Step 2 Assessment of Internal and External Views and Study of Materiality (Fiscal 2021)
+Step 2 Assessment of Internal and External Views and Study of Materiality (FY2021)

 Next, questionnaire surveys were conducted with stakeholders such as consumers, suppliers, investors, and Mitsubishi Electric Group employees to assess their expectations of the Group regarding addressing social issues.
 In addition, through interviews and dialogues with experts, we gained their views and opinions of the Mitsubishi Electric Group.
 Based on the results obtained, we narrowed down the issues that needed to be addressed with the highest priority and examined their materiality.